When to Stop Estrogen After IVF

 Below is an example of endometrial stimulation protocols used at Bay IVF.
 Your cryopreserved embryo transfer cycle may take less or more time to complete.

-Supplementation with estrogen and progesterone must continue until the placenta produces enough estrogen and progesterone to sustain the pregnancy.
+Supplementation with estrogen and progesterone must continue until the placenta produces enough hormones to sustain the pregnancy.
 You will be closely monitored for 6 to 8 weeks as this transition takes place.
 Once all medications are discontinued, you will be referred to your OB doctor for the remainder of your obstetrical care.

 The answer to the question of when to stop estrogen after a successful treatment depends on the stage of pregnancy development.
 Usually, estrogen supplementation can be stopped approximately eight weeks into the pregnancy.